-Project Prospero explores the use of biosignals of heart rate variability and skin conductance to detect calmness (cognitve context) for opportunistic memory training.
+Project Prospero explores using biosignals of heart rate variability and skin conductance to detect calm moments for memory training.

-Project ProspecFit investigates the digitisation of an effective memory training technique to use on smartphones.
+Project ProspecFit investigates digitally-mediating an effective memory training technique on smartphones.

-Project MEye (work-in-progress) explores the use of eye-movements and other biosignals to detect intentions to recall information in order to provide adaptive memory assistance.
+Project MemEye explores using eye-movements and other biosignals to detect intentions to recall information and provide adaptive memory assistance.

-I publish in premier venues in Human-Computer Interaction such as IMWUT (Ubicomp) and CHI.
-Filter publications
+I publish in premier venues in Human-Computer Interactions including CHI, IMWUT (Ubicomp) and CSCW.